-Most women who have a Cesarean Section are ready to go home within 72 hours (3 days).
+Most women who have a Cesarean Section are ready to go home within 48 to 72 hours (2 to 3 days).

 Your stay may be shorter or longer, depending on your health and your baby's health.

 To help you get ready to go home, your health care providers will help you learn about: